 A fellow crypto-enthusiast friend put me on to the play-to-earn (P2E) model, explaining that it’s a growing, popular trend in the gaming industry.
 P2E games are blockchain-based platforms that pay you — yes, you — to play crypto-yielding games.

 “Wait a minute, so all I need to do is play games and I get paid in crypto?”
 I asked incredulously.
 “Yep,” my friend said.
 “It’s the next big thing.”

 I’m a seeing-is-believing type of person, so I decided to explore the P2E gaming world for myself.
 “There’s got to be a catch!”
-I thought — and there is.
+I thought.
+And there is.
 On the plus side, P2E games are legit.
-There is a growing number of games that are , indeed, paying users to play.
+There is a growing number of games that are, indeed, paying users to play.
 The downside is that many P2E games have a “You have to spend money to make money” vibe to ‘em.
-However, during my research, I managed to find some P2E gems that distribute cryptocurrency rewards daily while requiring zero upfront investment from gamers.
+However, during my research, I managed to find some P2E gems that distribute cryptocurrency rewards daily while requiring zero upfront investment.

 CHW is a geo-location game that features an adorable, cube-shaped blue dude that represents you on a digital map.
 When you move in real life, the blue dude moves, too.
 When I played CHW, there were blue keys scattered across a digital map that represented my neighborhood.

 This isn’t a game you can play sitting at home; I had to step outside and capture all the keys floating around on the map.
 I ended up walking to a nearby 7-11, my favorite Greek spot, an empanada restaurant, and a few other familiar places to collect the blue keys.
 After submitting my collected keys to a vault, I was prompted to answer a quiz question (they won’t hand you crypto that easily!).
 I answered correctly, and in return, I earned some BTC and ETH — yes, for free!